Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Quantum simulation of SGM in a cavity

 \section{Quantum simulation of SGM in a cavity}

 We have performed quantum transport simulations using the Kwant package \cite{groth14a}.
 In these simulations, we calculate the electronic transport properties assuming that the electrons move in an effective one-body potential that determines the cavity as shown in Fig.~\ref{fig:cavity-potential}, and that electron-electron interaction effects beyond mean field can be neglected.
 The non-abrupt character of the chosen confining potential diminishes the importance of diffraction effects \cite{hersch99,hersch00} appearing in this kind of geometry.
 The electron dynamics is assumed to be perfectly coherent, and the transport properties are calculated at zero temperature.
 The parameters of the cavity shape and its size as well as the Fermi wavelength are close to the experimental situation of Ref.\ \cite{carolin_cavity}.
 For the tip potential, a Gaussian shape with strength $U_\mathrm{T}$ similar to the one used in Ref.\ \cite{stein18a} is used.
 Roughly, $U_\mathrm{T}=1$ corresponds to an experimental tip voltage of $\unit[-1]{V}$.
-In order to have a setup that is as close as possible to the experiment, the tip positions are chosen to vary along a line at $y_\mathrm{T}=\unit[1625]{nm}$.
+Similar to the experiment, the tip positions are chosen to vary along a line at $y_\mathrm{T}=\unit[1.625]{\mu m}$.

 The numerical result for the quantum conductance in a clean model is shown in Fig.~\ref{fig:conductance-clean} as a function of tip position and strength.
 In the absence of disorder, and without the tip, the cavity reflects most of the electrons back into the QPC, such that the conductance at $U_\mathrm{T}=0$ is quite low.
 The main consequence of the tip is to perturb this mirror effect and to enhance the conductance.
 However, as in the experiment, the conductance change due to the tip exhibits the characteristic features evident in the plot of Fig.~\ref{fig:conductance-clean}.